AlexShukhman/Tone-Search/README.md

 ## Requirements

+- A Unix-like operating system (or at least terminal) like MacOSX or Ubuntu
 - Node.js and matching NPM.js (ES2017+ -- Node8+)
 - Python3 and matching Pip ([I] use Anaconda3)
 - A valid IBM account with [Tone Analyzer](https://cloud.ibm.com/catalog/services/tone-analyzer)